Merging reflection intensities in xia2 — when a WAVELENGTH is not a wavelength

 We also learn how to manually assign sweeps of images to such groups, when we want to control how reflection intensities should be merged.

-is, we will also learn a little about the key features of xia2’s logical model of a diffraction experiment.
+By exploring what WAVELENGTH is, we will also learn a little about the key features of xia2’s logical model of a diffraction experiment.

 The structure of a project in xia2

-file, which forms the instruction list for a data processing job, xia2 organises data by PROJECT
+To use the terminology of the .xinfo file, which forms the instruction list for a data processing job, xia2 organises data by PROJECT, CRYSTAL, WAVELENGTH and SWEEP.

 This much is detailed in the xia2 paper.

-What isn’t so clear from the paper, is that integrated data are scaled per CRYSTAL
+What isn’t so clear from the paper, is that integrated data are scaled per CRYSTAL and merged per WAVELENGTH.

 This probably won’t surprise you if you do multiple-wavelength studies like MAD, but may not be so obvious if you don’t have that background.